wernerfred/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### Where are emails stored?

 Mails are stored in `/var/mail/${domain}/${username}`.

 You should use a [data volume container](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e#.uxyrp7xpu) for `/var/mail` to persist data.

 Otherwise, your data may be lost.

 ### How to alter the running mailserver instance _without_ relaunching the container?

-docker-mailserver aggregates multiple "sub-services", such as Postfix, Dovecot, Fail2ban, SpamAssasin, etc.  In many cases, on may edit a sub-service's config and reload that very sub-service, without stopping and relaunching the whole mail server.
+`docker-mailserver` aggregates multiple "sub-services", such as Postfix, Dovecot, Fail2ban, SpamAssasin, etc. In many cases, one may edit a sub-service's config and reload that very sub-service, without stopping and relaunching the whole mail server.

 In order to do so, you'll probably want to push your config updates to your server through a Docker volume, then restart the sub-service to apply your changes, using `supervisorctl`.
 For instance, after editing fail2ban's config: `supervisorctl restart fail2ban`.